University of Georgia

 State and Local Government

-Lori A. Ringhand became Georgia Law's associate dean for academic affairs in the fall of 2015.
-She teaches courses on constitutional law, election law, and state and local government law.
-She has been a member of the Georgia Law faculty since 2008 and was named a Hosch Professor in 2012.
+Lori A. Ringhand teaches courses on constitutional law, election law, and state and local government law.
+She has been a member of the University of Georgia School of Law faculty since 2008 and was named a Hosch Professor in 2012 and awarded a Josiah Meigs Distinguished Professorship, UGA's highest teaching honor, in 2021.

-She is a nationally known Supreme Court scholar and the author of the book Supreme Court Confirmation Hearings and Constitutional Change (with Paul M. Collins) published in 2013 by Cambridge University Press.
+She is a nationally known Supreme Court scholar and the author of the book Supreme Court Confirmation Hearings and Constitutional Change (with Paul M. Collins) published by Cambridge University Press.
 She also is the co-author of Constitutional Law: A Context and Practices Casebook, which is part of a series of casebooks dedicated to incorporating active teaching and learning methods into traditional law school casebooks.
-Her work has been published in journals such as the Constitutional Commentary, the American University Law Review, the Election Law Journal and the University of Pennsylvania Journal of Constitutional Law.
-Ringhand’s work also has been recognized by a Congressional Research Grant awarded by The Dirksen Congressional Center.
+Ringhand recently received a Fulbright Distinguished Chair Award to spend the spring 2019 semester as a visiting professor at the University of Aberdeen in Scotland.
+Her Fulbright research explored the different approaches to campaign finance regulation taken by the United States and the United Kingdom.

 Ringhand graduated from the University of Wisconsin Law School, where she served as an articles editor on the Wisconsin Law Review.
 She also holds a Bachelor of Civil Law degree, awarded with distinction, from the University of Oxford.
 Before coming to UGA, she served on the faculty of the University of Kentucky College of Law and as a visiting scholar at the Oxford Institute of European and Comparative Law.